 Form pork mixture into six golf ball-sized meatballs.

 Place a medium oven-safe pan over medium-high heat.

-Place pan in oven and roast, turning meatballs once halfway through, until they reach a minimum internal temperature of 165 degrees, 5-7 minutes.
+Place pan in hot oven and roast, turning meatballs once halfway through, until they reach a minimum internal temperature of 165 degrees, 5-7 minutes.

 While meatballs roast, toast rolls.